The Tuskegee Syphilis Experiment

 Yeah.

 and said it was like a clearly racist, shameful thing that you endured.
+And this was after

 a legal

+settlement.
 There was a $10 million legal settlement and benefit program.

 At the time, I think when it ended, 70 men who had not received treatment were still alive.
+And the survivors got $35,000.

-from a class action lawsuit.
+Their heirs got $15,000 from a class action lawsuit.

-And then they started in 1973 the Tuskegee health benefit Program.
+And then they started in 1973 the Tuskegee health benefit program.

 Basically, like, hey, we're going to provide medical care for your survivors, for your families, for widows, for your children, basically starting in 1975.
+Yeah, because that's something that is

 forgotten a lot of times.
+These men had families.

+They had wives.
 They sometimes had wives that they were still having babies with.

 So, like, their spouses and their newborn children were at tremendous risk of contracting syphilis because they were in this untreated program.

+Yeah.
 And, you know, the effects of this were devastating certainly to those families and to the men who participated and died and even the ones who didn't.

 But an ongoing effect has been felt, you know, even today and since then.
+They've done studies and found data basically that

 all but proves that the Tuskegee experiments had a negative effect on African Americans in the United States not trusting doctors, not trusting nurses, not trusting the medical establishment at all, and not seeking treatment and having negative health effects because of this.